RequiemGo/netflix-clone-django/README.md

-# Netflix Clone with Django
+# Netflix Clone with Django :sweat_smile:

 In this repository, you can find a Netflix clone web page with the Django framework.
 It has a **login functional** and you will be able to select a profile and decided who's watching, as the real page.
 This clone page focuses on simulating the front end of Netflix.
 Although, as I said before,